 A common tendency of graphic designers designing for the web is to plan improperly for growth.
 The designer needs to understand that over time certain elements of the website will change and grow.
 Allowing for this in the design is crucial to minimize update costs.
 An example of this planning is the use of vertical navigation versus horizontal navigation.

-This principle is especially true when designing for content managed websites.
-In content managed websites content will be updated constantly usually by non technical types who need be confident that when they add/delete content, the website design will accommodate.
+With websites, content will be updated constantly usually by non technical types who need be confident that when they add/delete content, the website design will accommodate their changes.
 Plan for growth in the navigation, the content areas, the footer, and anywhere else that will allow for ease of updates.
 You and your client will appreciate this within a few weeks of the launch.

 Related Post: 7 Reasons Why Wireframing is Important

 When we conduct usability studies, we often find users blame themselves for getting lost or not knowing what to do, when the study actually points to a particular design flaw as the cause.
 Usability studies are focused on a select group of users testing certain website features at various stages before launch in order for us to gain further insight if the decisions we made in the design work as intended.